 The positive points of the Bootcamp diet

 - A balanced and diversified diet

-- Interesting discussion forum to feel supported by the Bootcamp community
+- Stimulating discussion forum to handle supported by the Bootcamp community

 - Slimming dishes available online

 - Progressive and attractive weight loss

 - Compatible with a fulfilling social life